iron-io/iron_worker_ruby_ng/README.md

 # Introduction

 To run your code in cloud you need to do two things - upload code package to be executed and queue or schedule it for execution.
-While you can use REST APIs for that, it's always better to use IronWorker library created specificaly for your language of choice such as IronWorkerNG.
+While you can use REST APIs for that, it's easier to use an IronWorker library created specifically for your language of choice, such as IronWorkerNG.

 # Preparing Environment

-You'll need to register at http://iron.io and get your credintials to use IronWorkerNG.
-Each account can have unlimited number of project, so take advantage of it by creating separate projects for development, testing and production.
-Each project is identified by unique project_id and requiers access token to do any actions on it like uploading or queueing workers.
+You'll need to register at http://iron.io/ and get your credentials to use IronWorkerNG.
+Each account can have an unlimited number of projects, so take advantage of it by creating separate projects for development, testing and production.
+Each project is identified by a unique project_id and requires your access token to do any actions on it, like uploading or queuing workers.

-Also you'll need working ruby 1.9 interpreter and IronWorkerNG gem.
+Also, you'll need a Ruby 1.9 interpreter and the IronWorkerNG gem.
 Install it using following command.

 ```sh
 gem install iron_worker_ng
 ```

-It's recommended that you'll install typhoeus gem as well for faster API interaction.
+We recommend that you install typhoeus gem as well for faster API interaction.

 ```sh
 gem install typhoeus